On generalization bounds for deep networks based on loss surface implicit regularization: Introduction

 In the described setting, we state two main results.
 The first provides a lower bound for the probability that the SGD iterations stagnate in $\mfB_{K,\delta}$ under several assumptions including local essential convexity.

-\begin{theorem}[informal statement of Theorem \ref{thm:stay_prob_regularized}] Consider Gaussian SGD with arbitrary initialization (not necessary in $\mfB_{K,\delta}$) and a learning rate $\eta_t \asymp t^{-\alpha}$ for some $\alpha \geq 1$.
-Under a number of regularity assumptions and sufficiently large $n$ and $T$, there exist constants $c,c'> 0$ such that for any $\varepsilon \in (0,1/2),$ if the Lebesgue measure of the set $\mfB_{K,\delta}$ scales like $(1-c\varepsilon)$ and $\delta \geq c' \log(1/\varepsilon)$, then $\mfB_{K,\delta}$ is an $(1-\varepsilon)$-stagnation set. \end{theorem} This result shows that under appropriate conditions, the union of population minima neighborhoods is a valid stagnation set.
+\begin{theorem}[Informal Statement of Theorem \ref{thm:stay_prob_regularized}] Consider Gaussian SGD with arbitrary initialization (not necessary in $\mfB_{K,\delta}$) and a learning rate $\eta_t \asymp t^{-\alpha}$ for some $\alpha \geq 1$.
+Under a number of regularity assumptions and sufficiently large $n$ and $T$, there exist constants $c,c'> 0$ such that for any $\varepsilon \in (0,1/2),$ $\mfB_{K,\delta}$ is an $(1-\varepsilon)$-stagnation set. \end{theorem} This result shows that under appropriate conditions, the union of population minima neighborhoods is a valid stagnation set.
 This result can be applied to generic loss surfaces and does not exploit the specific structure of neural networks.

 The second main result is a generalization gap bound for deep neural networks if stagnation occurs.
-The statement can be summarized informally as \begin{theorem}[informal statement of Theorem \ref{thm:bound_gen}] If Gaussian SGD stagnates in $\mfB_{K,\delta}$, then,
+The statement can be summarized informally as \begin{theorem}[Informal Statement of Theorem \ref{thm:bound_gen}] If Gaussian SGD stagnates in $\mfB_{K,\delta}$, then,

 where $d$ denotes the maximum dimension of the population minima $\mu_1, \dots, \mu_K$, $\Bar{h}$ is the maximum width of the deep neural network, and $S := \sup_{\mA \in \mfB_{K,\delta}}\prod_{\ell = 1}^L \|A_\ell\|_s$ with spectral norm $\|\cdot\|_s$. \end{theorem} This generalization gap bound depends on the network depth, the spectral norm of the weight matrices, and the radius $\delta$ of the minima neighbourhoods.
-While the number of network parameters $D$ does not explicitly appear in the bound, in practice, all quantities might depend in a highly non-trivial way on $D.$ For the case of linear regression or neural networks with few layers, the radius $\delta$ of the neighbourhood around a minimum increases as the number of parameters increases.
-Because of the more complex loss surface, we expect that for deep neural networks the overall dependence of the generalization gap bound on $D$ is much slower than $D.$ This indicates then, that even in the overparametrized case $D\gg n,$ surface implicit regularization can make the generalisation gap small.
+While the number of network parameters $D$ does not explicitly appear in the bound, in practice, all quantities might depend in a highly non-trivial way on $D.$

 On the technical side, we have developed three techniques to achieve the results: (I) evaluating the reaching probability of Gaussian SGD to the population minima neighborhood, (II) studying the probability of Gaussian SGD to stay in the neighbourhood of the population minima, and (III) metric entropy evaluation on neural networks within the population minima neighborhood.
 For (I) reaching probability, we control the transition probability of the Gaussian SGD parameter update.
 For (II) the staying power of SGD, we apply the local essential convexity and locally uniform convergence of loss surfaces to show that the SGD stays in the neighborhood of population minima with high probability as the learning rate decreases.
 For (III) the entropy evaluation of neural networks, we combine the recent entropy analysis for deep neural networks in \cite{bartlett2017spectrally} with the uniform convergence tools for loss landscapes in \cite{mei2018landscape}.